 You could make your own vegan pasta.
-There are plenty of delicious vegan pasta recipes that replace eggs with oil.
+There are plenty of delicious vegan pasta recipes that replace eggs with oil (this vegan egg article might also interest you).
 However, it does take time to make your own vegan pasta.
 It may be more cost-effective to purchase dried pasta.
 I would recommend saving yourself the time and buy dried pasta instead.

 Do restaurants use vegan pasta?

 Restaurants may use vegan pasta.
 You should ask the waiter if they use dried or fresh pasta in their meals.
 Most restaurants probably use dried pasta, and it is usually vegan-friendly.
 You might end up being more concerned about the cheesy sauce than the pasta noodles.

 There are delicious vegan recipes of most pasta sauces.
 Pasta sauce usually contains non-vegan ingredients like heavy cream, milk, cheese, and meat.
 You can find easy vegan pasta sauces recipes online.
 If you are eating out for dinner, then consider these meatless pasta sauces:

 Generally speaking, dried pasta is usually vegan, while fresh pasta needs some caution.
 Fresh pasta is commonly made with eggs, although occasionally, it's made with oil instead.
 Dried pasta normally doesn't have eggs, although certain types like egg noodles aren't vegan-friendly.

 To be on the safer side, you should always check the ingredient list or ask a waiter to make the final call if pasta is vegan.

 Also, while making sure that pasta noodles are vegan, you should also be wary of pasta sauces.
 They contain non-vegan ingredients more often than noodles.
 Either way, it's still possible to enjoy vegan pasta dishes.